opendatalu/local-files-udata-harvester/README.md

 - docRoot: absolute path to the folder to be synced
 - nameRegex: Optional.
 Define a regex to filter the filenames you want to be synced.
 - mimeType: MIME type of the files which are synced.
+- overwrite: true if the existing files should be overwritten

 ## Run